-Do you have excess water collecting around your home or on your property after it rains and need a way to drain the water.
-If this sounds like you then you probably have heard of a dry well and how effective they are at draining runoff water – but you are probably wondering what is a dry well?
+Do you have excess water collecting around your home or on your property after it rains and need a way to drain it?
+If this sounds like you, you probably have heard of a sump pump dry well and how effective they are at draining runoff water – but you are probably wondering what a dry well is.

-A dry well is a covered hole in the ground made of porous materials that allows stormwater and other drainage from your yard to flow back into the ground water supply.
-The inside is usually made of gravel, perforated pipe and pea gravel that allows water runoff to flow into the underground structure and slowly drain into the surrounding water table and soil.
+A sump pump dry well is a porous hole that allows stormwater and other drainage from your yard to flow back into the groundwater supply.
+The inside is usually from gravel, perforated pipe, and pea gravel, allowing water runoff to flow into the underground structure and slowly drain into the surrounding water table and soil.

-There might be standing water at the bottom of the pit after a heavy rain but the unwanted water will drain over the next few days into the soil.
+There might be standing water at the bottom of the pit after heavy rain, but the unwanted water will drain over the next few days into the soil.

-A drywell helps drain excess storm water from your yard before it can flood your basement or damage the foundation on your house.
+A sump pump dry well helps drain excess stormwater from your yard before it can flood your basement or damage the foundation of your house.
 They are a popular way to collect roof runoff, stormwater drainage, and irrigation water and put it back into the water table and surrounding soil.

-They don’t require and electricity and very little maintenance – all you have to do is install them where the storm water runoff pools in your yard.
+They don’t require electricity and very little maintenance – you only have to install them where the stormwater runoff pools in your yard.

 Dry wells are also effective to install around paved surfaces.
-Since it can be hard to run electricity to a remote drainage system a dry well might be the answer to your drainage problem.
+Since it can be hard to run electricity to a remote drainage system, a dry well might answer your drainage problem.

 Installing a dry well is easy – all you need is some tools from the shed and materials for the well.
 We recommend digging the well with a friend so you have some help with the digging!